FAQs - Frequently Asked Questions

 Do you carry out toe nail surgery?

 Yes, we carry out different forms of nail surgery.
-We are able to perform a total removal or partial removal of the toenail for persistent ingrown toenails.
-This is carried out under local anaesthetic.
+For persistent ingrown toenails, we are able to perform a total removal or partial removal of the toenail.
+Local anaesthetic is administered for this procedure.

 Can I get an emergency, out of hours appointment?

-Yes, we offer an emergency out of hours, premium service for those clients who need help when they are most in need.
+Yes, we offer an emergency out of hours appointments.
+As such, this is a premium service for those clients who need help when they are most in need.

 Are home visits available?